sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 ![input system](images/IMG_20180710_122242.jpg)

-A Video of CNC Plotter is given below.
+Although we worked hard and spent several weeks for designing the CNC plotter, it lacked precision in its ability to draw a given image.
+The pixels of the image were mapped to coordinates in a 2D paper.
+We used two nema stepper motors to control the x and y axis.
+And we used a servo motor to control the up and down movement of a pen to put a dot in the desired coordinate.
+Below, a video of our CNC plotter drawing a rectangle is attached.
 Click on the image to see the video.

 [![CNC PLOTTER](http://i3.ytimg.com/vi/dK8GlewlfwY/maxresdefault.jpg)](https://www.youtube.com/watch?v=dK8GlewlfwY)